hapax/hapax.github.io/assets/form.md

 <div style="text-align: right"><i>Richard Dawkins</i> </div>

+We do not need emergence in order to argue for the important of structure.
+When philosophers talk about reductionism, they tend to imagine subatomic particles as small, indivisible objects, without internal structure or further ontological baggage.
+They have properties like charge, or mass, and obey the odd dictates of quantum mechanics, but all this is simply packaged into an electron and not worth further meditation.
+But if we try and unpack all these "simple" properties, we will find that, like the magic bag of Mary Poppins, a particle is much deeper than it first appears.

 #### References and acknowledgments

 I'd like to thank Leon Di Stefano for introducing me to Aristotelian